peterpilgrim/digital-cv/index.md

 - I also enjoy building services for customers internally
 - I very much like still technical coding although management seem to take a lot more of my time nowadays

-In a nutshell, my requirements for *2023* are:
+My requirements for *2023* are:

-   * 100% remote (1-2 days in office per month I can live with, remember *fully-remote* or *remote-first*)
+   * 100% remote (1-2 days in office per month I can live with)
-   * minimum £100K base salary
+   * £90K to £110K permanent base salary
+   * Contracting at least £550 per day Inside IR35 (Umbrella of my choice: Lucy's Clarity is my PSL)
    * Java 17 preferred, Java 11 LTS is very acceptable (if you company is stuck on Java 8 JDK 1.8, sorry I am not prepared to contribute to another digital transformation over-promise-and-then-spectacularly-fail project)
    * Cloud-Native [a nice definition and explanation from Microsoft](https://learn.microsoft.com/en-us/dotnet/architecture/cloud-native/definition)